bsekisser/System7/README.md

-# System 7 - Iteration 2
+# System 7

 <img width="793" height="657" alt="System 7 running on modern hardware" src="https://github.com/user-attachments/assets/be84b83e-191c-4f9d-a786-11d0bd04203b" />

 > ⚠️ **PROOF OF CONCEPT** - This is an experimental, educational reimplementation of Apple's Macintosh System 7.
 This is NOT a finished product and should not be considered production-ready software.

 An open-source reimplementation of Apple Macintosh System 7 for modern x86 hardware, bootable via GRUB2/Multiboot2.
-This project aims to recreate the classic Mac OS experience while documenting the System 7 architecture through reverse engineering and archaeological analysis.
+This project aims to recreate the classic Mac OS experience while documenting the System 7 architecture through reverse engineering analysis.

 ## 🎯 Project Status